Virgil W. Schulenburg

 My name is Doug Randall.
 I’ve been enjoying life on two wheels since I got my first taste 27 years ago.
 In 2003 I took the Experienced Rider Corse with my newly acquired Harley-Davidson Road King.
 Not only did this improve my riding, it also changed my career path.
 I’ve found teaching in a variety of models helps me to have a better more diverse perspective on life and in the class environment.
 I’ve been teaching since 2004 and started the program here at Sauk Prairie Harley-Davidson in 2006.
 Helping people realize their dreams of riding and being safe on the road has been a passion ever since.

 I have been riding motorcycles since “Let It Be” was the number one song on the Billboard top 100 and have been involved in safety education and training since Ronald Reagan was sworn in for his first term as President.
 More importantly, I have been a certified MSF/Rider’s Edge/H-D Riding Academy Coach since 2009.
 In that time I have had the opportunity and the pleasure to coach students with diverse levels of experience, from having never been on a motorcycle to having ridden for years.
 All come to class with the same goal in mind: to develop the skills to ride safely, correctly, and legally.
 Regardless of the level of experience students may have on the first night they always take positives away from the Riding Academy training; it may be developing overall confidence, correcting bad and dangerous habits, learning to corner correctly or developing the initial skills to be able to get on their own bike and ride.
-What I enjoy about the H-D Riding Academy is even though we have a schedule our class size is sm
+What I enjoy about the H-D Riding Academy is even though we have a schedule, our class size is s

 My husband and I purchase our first Harley-Davidson in 2006, I rode as a passenger a few times and shortly after that, I realized that I wanted to ride my own.
 I took the motorcycle safety course and that is when the obsession started.
 I purchased my first motorcycle, a Sportster 1200 Custom.
 Many motorcycles and many miles later, I now have 2 Harley-Davidson Street Glides and

 For many years it was just a dream, but it became a reality when my friend said “Next time we take this trip you’re riding your own motorcycle!”
 Now I can say it is a true passion, borderline obsession.
 I completed the Rider’s Edge course at Sauk Prairie Harley-Davidson in 2007 and a month later we left on a trip headed to the Tail of the Dragon in North Carolina.
 Since that time I’ve averaged 10,000 miles a season and have ridden in over 25 states in the U.S. I started teaching the Basic Rider Course in 2012.
 The best part about coaching is meeting all of the people that share the passion of riding a motorcycle!